-Credit Card plays an integral role and has become a norm for people to make their daily lives convenient.
+Credit cards play an integral role and have become the norm for people to make their daily lives convenient.

 From daily groceries to apparel shopping, credit cards are preferred by almost all individuals.